 The amount of the real estate agent fee in Germany is not clearly specified, but on the local market, there is a tacit rule that the maximum amount should be 7.14%.
 This means that you, the buyer, will not have to pay more than 3.57%.

-Buying a house in Germany with a mortgage
+Buying a House in Germany with a Mortgage

 Foreigners can take out a mortgage to buy a house in Germany, but they will need to make a larger deposit than residents.
 It is desirable to have 20–30% of the property value as equity.